Hair Loss and Hepatitis C: A Lesser Known Symptom

 Treatment-related hair loss is one of the common side-effects of interferon-based treatment.
 While common, those who experience treatment-related hair loss tend to have varied results – some notice a thinning or a change in texture, while others may lose nearly all of their hair.
 Usually, a patient only experiences interferon-based hair loss temporarily (while undergoing therapy), but they may continue to notice hair changes and loss for up to as many as 3 months after completing treatment.

 The good news is that changes in texture or hair loss is almost always temporary, and the hair damaged and lost while undergoing interferon treatment usually grows back.
 Occasionally, people have even noticed their hair comes back healthier and thicker than prior to being diagnosed and embarking on an HCV treatment regimen.

-Changes to your hair or hair loss can be alarming, and most people want to be as proactive as possible so as to reduce the effects of such changes.
+Changes to your hair or hair loss from hepatitis C can be alarming, and most people want to be as proactive as possible so as to reduce the effects of such changes.
 Some people have found these steps to be helpful in minimizing the loss of hair they experience after being diagnosed and/or while under HCV treatment:

 - Try to wash your hair infrequently – every other day or every third day